ARY Film Awards pre-show

-The ARY Film pre-show (currently known as ARY Film Red Carpet) is a recorded televised pre-show which precedes the start of the ARY Film Awards telecast by 37 minutes.
+The ARY Film pre-show (currently known as ARY Film Red Carpet) is a recorded televised pre-show which precedes the start of the Pakistan ARY Film Awards telecast by 37 minutes.
 The pre-show takes place on the red carpet surrounding the theater which holds the telecast, and is almost always hosted by various media personalities.

-Red carpet of ARY Film begin half an hour before the ceremony starts, it's include the interview and the welcome arrival of all the guests, nominees and others on the ceremony.
-1st ARY Film Awards red carpet Ceremony was hosted at Golf Club Karachi.
+The red carpet of ARY Film begins half an hour before the ceremony starts, it includes interviews and the welcome arrival of all the guests, nominees and others on the ceremony.
+1st ARY Film Awards red carpet ceremony was hosted at Golf Club Karachi.

 History

-As of 1st ARY Film Awards the pre-show or red carpet is held half an hour or 45-minutes before the actual ceremony starts.
-As the red carpet and event went live with out telecast for audience.
+As of 1st ARY Film Awards the pre-show or red carpet is held half an hour or 45-minutes before the actual ceremony starts as the red carpet and event went live without telecast for the audience.
 1st ARY Film Awards and Red carpet were both recorded as per the decision by ARY Digital Network management team.